albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: array(size,[fill])

 create and returns array of a specified size.if the optional parameter fill is specified its value will be used to fill the new array's slots.
-If the fill paramter is omitted null is used instead.
+If the fill parameter is omitted null is used instead.

 .. js:function:: seterrorhandler(func)